lsst-epo/skyviewer-api/README.md

 ## Volume

 The `docker-compose.yml` mounts the root project folder as a volume for the Craft and Nginx containers.
 This means that you will be able to make changes to the files within the /craftcms folder and the changes will be instantly reflected in the running container.
 However, this also means that the containers are no longer ephemeral - which is the intent.

+To access a container while it's running:

+`docker container ls` to view the running containers and their IDs

+under `CONTAINER ID` column, copy the ID associated with the `skyviewer_api` image

+then `docker exec -it <container ID> /bin/bash`